Active GO FAIR Implementation Network

 - Develop competences in semantic modelling, promote best practices and emerging standards within the diverse institutes and universities across the francophone community who contribute data and resources to this shared resource.

 - Produce French language training materials, webinars, BYOD, and an e-learning platform to increase the awareness of FAIR and the Internet of FAIR Data and Services.
 Promote FAIR awareness and approaches through conferences, seminars and workshops.

 Download the manifesto here.

 Are you interested in joining BiodiFAIRse IN?
 Please express your interest by filling in the form below.
-Your request will be forwarded to the GO FAIR Scientific Coordinator and the IN Coordinator who will get in touch as soon as possible.
+Your request will be forwarded to the IN Coordinators who will get in touch as soon as possible.